6 Signs You Need to Replace Your Pool Liner

 5. Your liner is stained or discolored.

 Again, this is more of an aesthetic issue than anything else.
-Chemicals, rust, minerals, and algae buildup can all cause staining.
+Chemicals, rust, minerals, and algae buildup can all cause staining on your swimming pool.
 There are some pool stain removers that can help, especially if stains are treated early.
-However, you may want to consider replacing your liner to improve the look of your pool and backyard.